mist64/cbmbus_doc/3 Commodore DOS.md

 ## File-Level API

 Every medium has its own independent filesystem.
 A filesystem has a name, a two-character ID, and contains an unsorted set of files.
 All files have a unique **name** as well as a file **type**, and have to be at least one byte in size[^1].
+Optionally, the device can support nested subdirectories in order to group files.

 DOS does not specify a maximum size for disk or file names, but the limit for all Commodore and CMD devices is 16 characters.
 There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
 Names have very few limitations:

-* The comma, colon and `CR` (carriage return) characters are illegal in disk or file names (because of the encoding of channel names and commands).
+* The comma, colon and `CR` (carriage return) characters are illegal in disk, file and directory names (because of the syntax of channel names and commands).
+* The slash character is illegal for directory names (because of the syntax of path specifiers).
-* The code `0xa0` (Unicode/ISO 8859-1 non-breaking space, CBM-ASCII shifted SPACE) is illegal in file names (it is used as the terminating character on disk).
+* The code `0xa0` (Unicode/ISO 8859-1 non-breaking space, CBM-ASCII shifted SPACE) is illegal in file and directory names (it is used as the terminating character on disk).

-There are three file type categories: sequential files, relative files and disk sections.
+There are two file type categories: sequential files and relative files.

 **Sequential files** only allow linear access, i.e. it is impossible to position the read or write pointer.
 They can be appended to though.
 There are three types of sequential files: `SEQ`, `PRG` and `USR`.
 They are treated the same by DOS, but the user convention is to store executable programs in PRG files and data into SEQ files.

 **Relative files** (`REL`) have a fixed record size of 1-254 bytes and allow positioning the read/write pointer to any record and thus allow random access.
 (Early Commodore drives with DOS 1.x and some modern solutions don't support this.)

-**Disk sections** (`CBM`) occupy a contiguous sequence of blocks.
-They cannot be read or written as files, but reserve blocks to be accessed by the block API, or to hold a sub-filesystem[^92].
-(Only the Commodore 1581 and CMD drives' 1581 emulation modes support this.)
+(Commodore manuals sometimes also mention "random access files", but this is merely a reference to a set of direct block access commands; this is not associated with a filename.)

 While the interface to DOS often requres to specify the file type, it is not part of a file's identifier, i.e. there can not be two files with the same name but just a different type.

 ### Paths

-XXX
+Paths specify a subdirectory on a medium:

+[_medium_][`/`_dirname_[`/`...]`/`]

+There can be an arbitrary number of _dirname_ specifiers.
+Both the medium and the subdirectory names are optional.
+Omitting the medium will select medium 0, and omitting the subdirectory names will select the current subdirectory.

+Examples:

+* "" - the current directory on medium 0
+* "`2`" – the current directory on medium 2
+* "`2/FOO/`" – the subdirectory `FOO` on medium 2
+* "`/FOO/`" – the subdirectory `FOO` on medium 0
+* "`2/FOO/BAR/`" – the subdirectory `BAR` inside the subdirectory `FOO` on medium 2

+Subdirectories are only supported by CMD devices and some modern solutions.
+On Commodore drives, paths only consist of the (optional) medium name.

 ### Wildcards

 Some interfaces features permit using wildcard characters:
 * A question mark ("`?`") matches any character.
 * An asterisk ("`*`") matches zero or more characters.
-Characters in the pattern after the asterisk are ignored.
+Characters in the pattern after the asterisk are ignored, so an asterisk can only match characters at the end of the name.

-XXX 1581/CMD Syntax Additions:
-* partitions
-	* Partition numbers can be used in place of drive numbers in all file specifiers and commands.
-Partition 0 is the current partition.
-* directories
-* more options for directory listings
-	* partition directory

 ### Named Channels